The Tutoring Center

 Can I request an online session if I'm on-campus?

-No. Since on-campus students are able to come in to the Writing Center in person whereas off-campus students are not, the online sessions are strictly for those who are off-campus.
+No. On-campus students are required to come in to the Writing Center in person.
+The online sessions are strictly for those students who are off-campus.

 Where are you located?